fillefrans/pi/README.md

 ####What is π?

-First and foremost, it is a tool to build single-page web pages and apps.
+First and foremost, it is a tool for building single-page web pages and apps.

-π is a bare-bones set of libraries that serves as platform for developing client-server web apps/sites, with a modular architecture and a built-in dependency system using synchronous or asynchronous on-demand loading and preloading.

 The central concept in π is the shared namespace across the client and server.